 Right in the centre of Tokyo is the Imperial Palace, once the site of Edo Castle.
 This is a fabulous place to enjoy the blossom especially in the East gardens or on the edge of the moat.
 Another experience is to see Tokyo from the river taking a cruise from Tokyo Bay up to Asakusa with the cherry blossom-lined river frontage along the way.

 Hanami is a term for picnics under the cherry trees with friends and family.
-In Tokyo some great spots for hanami are Yoyogi Park shown above, Shinjuku garden, Ueno Park and along the Chidori-ga-fuchi moat at the Imperial Palace.
+In Tokyo, some great spots for hanami are Yoyogi Park shown above, Shinjuku Garden, Ueno Park and the Chidori-ga-fuchi moat at the Imperial Palace.

 2. Kamakura and Enoshima (1 day)

 Kamakura is also home to the Great Buddha, the third tallest in Japan and Hasedera one of my favourite Buddhist temples with interesting caves well worth some time to explore.
-Both are impressive during sakura.
-There are a number of important zen temples in Kamakura that also featuring extensive blossoms.
+Both are impressive during Sakura.
+There are a number of important zen temples in Kamakura that also feature extensive blossoms.

 Another option for taking in a number of the key sites along the way is the Daibutsu hiking trail between Jochiji Temple in northern Kamakura and the Great Buddha to the west of the city.

-It’s a 3 hour trip on the bullet train from Tokyo to Kanazawa.
-The best cherry blossom spots here include Kanazawa castle and Kenrokuen, one of the top 3 gardens in Japan.
-We hit it lucky on our timing and not only had the cherry blossoms in bloom but many of the plum trees too, this is quite unusual as ume normal blossom in late winter, a month or more before the cherry.
+It’s a 3-hour trip on the bullet train from Tokyo to Kanazawa.
+The best cherry blossom spots here include Kanazawa Castle and Kenrokuen, one of the top 3 gardens in Japan.
+We hit it lucky on our timing and not only had the cherry blossoms in bloom but many of the plum trees too, this is quite unusual as ume normal blossoms come in late winter, a month or more before the cherry.